t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 This is a very rough sketch of what I have in mind.
 My "general thought" is a file-level barrier between "the thing run on the server" and "the thing run on server AND client", with an implicit type contract (potentially generated) through the creation of these files.

 Under the hood I would expect this to use something similar to the `AsyncInferType` example earlier.
-I can see potential ways to extend this further, such as additional keys you can return or other named files i.e. `_serverSideProps.ts` or `_staticProps.ts`.
+I can see potential ways to extend this further, such as additional keys you can return or other named files i.e. `_dynamicProps.ts` or `_staticProps.ts`.

 Generally, I like the idea of "files with an underscore run on the server", and that thought brought me here.